 • Select NatNetwork in Adapter 1 and BridgedAdapter in Adapter

-• Go to the Setting ->Storage->select empty->choose a disk file, select the downloaded iso and start the machine.
+• Go to Settings -> Storage -> Select empty-> Choose a disk file -> Select the downloaded iso and start the machine.

-• Select INSTALLATION SOURCER, INSTALLATION DESTINATION and click on Begin Installation button.
+• Select INSTALLATION SOURCE, INSTALLATION DESTINATION, and click on the Begin Installation button.

-• Click on the ROOT PASSWORD and USER CREATION, create the user and password and click on finish configuration and reboot the system.
+• Click on the ROOT PASSWORD and USER CREATION, create the user and password, click on finish configuration, and reboot the system.

 • Download Unprivileged Splunk SOAR 5.4.0.101028 file from https://my.phantom.us/downloads/ (Use Credentials stored in the buttercup to login to the website)